Kamadhenu: Abodes

-Kamadhenu-Surabhi's residence varies depending on different scriptures.
-The Anushasana Parva of the Mahabharata tells how she was given the ownership of Goloka, the cow-heaven located above the three worlds (heaven, earth and netherworld): the daughter of Daksha, Surabhi went to Mount Kailash and worshipped Brahma for 10,000 years.
-The pleased god conferred goddess-hood on the cow and decreed that all people would worship her and her children – cows.
+Kamadhenu-Surabhi's place of residence varies between different scriptures.
+The Anushasana Parva of the Mahabharata tells how she was given the ownership of Goloka, the cow-heaven located above the three worlds (heaven, earth, and netherworld): Surabhi, the daughter of Daksha, went to Mount Kailash and worshipped Brahma for 10,000 years.
+The pleased god conferred goddess-hood on the cow and decreed that all people would worship her and her children: Cows.
 He also gave her a world called Goloka, while her daughters would reside on earth among humans.

-In one instance in the Ramayana, Surabhi is described to live in the city of Varuna – the Lord of oceans – which is situated below the earth in Patala (the netherworld).
-Her flowing sweet milk is said to form Kshiroda or the Kshirasagara, the cosmic milk ocean.
+In one instance in the Ramayana, Surabhi is described to live in the city of Varuna – the lord of the oceans – which is situated below the earth in Patala (the netherworld).
+Her flowing sweet milk is said to form Kshiroda or the Kshira Sagara, the cosmic milk ocean.
 In the Udyoga Parva book of the Mahabharata, this milk is said to be of six flavours and has the essence of all the best things of the earth.
-The Udyoga Parva specifies that Surabhi inhabits the lowest realm of Patala, known as Rasatala, and has four daughters – the Dikpalis – the guardian cow goddesses of the heavenly quarters: Saurabhi in the east, Harhsika in the south, Subhadra in the west and Dhenu in the north.
+The Udyoga Parva specifies that Surabhi inhabits the lowest realm of Patala, known as Rasatala, and has four daughters – the Dikpalis – the guardian cow goddesses of the heavenly quarters: Saurabhi in the east, Harhsika in the south, Subhadra in the west, and Dhenu in the north.

-Apart from Goloka and Patala, Kamadhenu is also described as residing in the hermitages of the sages Jamadagni and Vashista.
-Scholar Mani explains the contradicting stories of Kamadhenu's birth and presence in the processions of many gods and sages by stating that while there could be more than one Kamadhenu, all of them are incarnations of the original Kamadhenu, the mother of cows.
+Apart from Goloka and Patala, Kamadhenu is also described as residing in the hermitages of the sages Jamadagni and Vasishtha.
+The scholar Mani explains the contradicting stories of Kamadhenu's birth and presence in the processions of many gods and sages by stating that while there could be more than one Kamadhenu, all of them are incarnations of the original Kamadhenu, the mother of cows.

-Other scriptural references

-The Bhagavad Gita, a discourse by the god Krishna in the Mahabharata, twice refers to Kamadhenu as Kamadhuk.
-In verse 3.10, Krishna makes a reference to Kamadhuk while conveying that for doing one's duty, one would get the milk of one's desires.
-In verse 10.28, when Krishna declares to the source of the universe, he proclaims that among cows, he is Kamadhuk.
+The Bhagavad Gita, a discourse by the god Krishna in the Mahabharata, twice refers to Kamadhenu as Kamaduh.
+In verse 3.10, Krishna makes a reference to Kamaduh while conveying that for doing one's duty, one would get the milk of one's desires.
+In verse 10.28, when Krishna declares to the source of the universe, he proclaims that among cows, he is Kamaduh.